 Venues in Arkansas can book the exhibition through the Arkansas Arts Council’s Arts on Tour program.
 A short video of the Fayetteville opening reception shows the art and the artists in action.
 Please contact Sabine Schmidt and Don House at email@example.com for more information about the exhibition or to purchase prints of the included photos and poems.

 N2280 Road, Kiowa County and Blue Goose Station, two of Schmidt’s photos from the series, were juried into the 2016 Delta Exhibition at the Arkansas Arts Center in Little Rock.
-Blue Goose Station was also included in the 41st PhotoSpiva Annual National Photography Exhibition, which ran from March 4 until April 30, 2017.
+Blue Goose Station was also included in the 41st PhotoSpiva Annual National Photography Exhibition in 2017.

 All images and content on this site are the property of Sabine Schmidt and Don House and may not be used or reproduced without permission from Schmidt and House.